Co-curricular

 Community Service

-As a vital and vibrant part of the local community, the College seeks to live out its ethos to provide an environment that nurtures and encourages Catholic values.
+As a vital and vibrant part of the community, St Francis Catholic College seeks to live out its ethos and provide an environment that nurtures and encourages Catholic values.

 Sport

-The College is a member of the Sports Association of Catholic Co-educational Secondary Schools (SACCSS) through which we compete in many events including athletics and swimming carnivals, cross country, volleyball, tennis, netball, football, cricket and golf.
+The College is a member of the Sports Association of Catholic Co-educational Secondary Schools (SACCSS) through which we compete in many events including athletics and swimming carnivals, cross country, volleyball, tennis, netball, football, soccer, cricket, hockey and golf.

 As a member of SACCSS, the College is committed to an exciting range of sports competitions.
 There are also competitions in specific year levels:

-Outside of SACCSS competitions, the College also hosts its own inter-house competitions for swimming and athletics as well as a continuously evolving lunchtime activities program in Sheehan Stadium.
+Outside of SACCSS competitions, the College also hosts its own inter-house competitions for swimming and athletics as well as a continuously evolving lunchtime activities program.

 The College is committed to providing opportunities for students of all ages and abilities to take part in physical activity.